-These values give rise to the distributions of viral load and RT-qPCR kinetics shown in Supplementary Figure 2.
+These values give rise to the distributions of viral load and RT-qPCR kinetics shown in Figure 2.
 Reproducible code to determine these parameters are provided in https://explodecomputer.github.io/covid-uob-pooling/cq.html.

 Transmission model

 To generate clustering of cases according to social structures amongst the students, such as living circles and halls of residence, we use a single time-step agent-based transmission model to capture transmission that can occur within a week – approximately the serial interval for COVID-19.
 At time step 0, a random set of individuals from the total population is selected to be infected according to some initial prevalence P(0).
 The individual reproduction number, or the number of people each individual goes on to infect is set as